 Children and fair play

-Playing fair is about learning the rules of the game and putting them into practice – whether they’re special family rules for card or board games, or the rules at Saturday football.
-This way, everyone gets to enjoy the experience.
+Playing fair is about learning and using the rules of the game and putting them into practice – whether they’re special family rules for card or board games, or the rules at Saturday sport.

 You can use the following tips to help children of any age learn about fair play and enjoying the game.

-- Give your child the chance to play lots of different games: the more experience and practice the better.
+- Give your child the chance to play a variety of games: the more experience and practice the better.
 Try board and ball games, competitive games of skill like chess, competitive games of chance, and cooperative games like charades.
 Even make-believe games can help children practise taking turns.

 - Find a range of playmates: it’s good for your child to play with children who are older or younger.
-For example, your child can learn to look out for younger children and maybe show them the rules.
+For example, your child can look after younger children and show them the rules.
 Older children can also be good role models for younger children.

-- Go over the rules of the game: before the game starts, make sure everyone knows the rules.
-The younger the child, the simpler the rules need to be.
+- Go over the rules of the game: before the game starts, make sure everyone knows what the rules are and how they make the game fair.
+You might also need to gently remind children of the rules as you play.

 - Introduce some social rules: these could be rules about taking turns and congratulating other people when they win.

 - Give feedback: praise your child for sharing, taking turns and other examples of playing fair.
 Point out what your child did well.
-For example, you might say, ‘I thought it was great the way you shook hands with the other team at the end of the game’.
+For example, ‘I thought it was great the way you shook hands with the other team at the end of the game’.

 Fair play and competition